OData/AspNetCoreOData/sample/ODataRoutingSample/readme.md

-# ASP.NET Core OData (8.x) Sample
+# ASP.NET Core OData (10.x) Sample

 ---
-This is an ASP.NET Core OData 8.x sample project.
-From this sample, you can see a lot of ASP.NET Core OData 8.x usage.
+This is an ASP.NET Core OData 10.x sample project.
+From this sample, you can see a lot of ASP.NET Core OData 10.x usage.

 ## Static Routing table

-If you run the sample and send the following request in a Web brower:
+If you run the sample and send the following request in a Web browser:

 `~/$odata`, you will get the following (similar) routing table: